trusted-point/Node-manuals/Testnets/Subspace/Gemini-3c/readme.md

 #

-**`The wallet is already added in the extension:` simply select the new "Subspace Gemini 3c" network for your wallet and proceed to the next step**
+**`The wallet is already added in the extension:` simply select the new "Subspace Gemini 3c" network for your wallet and proceed to the step [Farmer setup](https://github.com/testnet-pride/Node-manuals/tree/main/Testnets/Subspace/Gemini-3c#farmer-setup)**
 <p align="center">
   <img src='https://user-images.githubusercontent.com/83868103/228937864-a7bf4bfe-7138-459e-a4ee-b31daf0a8837.png' alt='PRE-RELISE'  width=80% >
 </p>